djmannion/ns_aperture/README.rst

   ( 3 axes, n voxels ) array of coordinate locations, *after* voxel selection.

 vtc-ROI
-  ( 248 volumes, 4 runs, n voxels ) array of BOLD signals.
+  ( 128 volumes, 10 runs, n voxels ) array of BOLD signals.
+These are in scanner units, in a timeseries that has been trimmed and HRF corrected.

-vtc_sel-ROI
+loc_vtc-ROI
-  ( 248 volumes, 4 runs, n voxels ) array of BOLD signals.
+  ( 128 volumes, 2 runs, n voxels ) array of BOLD signals.
+As above, but for the localiser data.
-  This is as above but *after* voxel selection.

-vtc_avg-ROI
+loc_stat-ROI
+  ( n voxels, [ t statistic, p value ] ) array of statistics data.
+These report the results of a left side stimulation > right side stimulation localiser analysis.

+design
+  ( 128 volumes, 10 runs ) integer array.
+  Each cell is the index of the condition active in that volume acquisition.

+loc_design
-  ( 248 volumes, 4 runs ) array of BOLD signals.
+  ( 128 volumes, 2 runs ) integer array.

-glm_beta-ROI
-  ( n hrf, 4 conds, 4 runs ) array of beta values, in percent signal change units.

-amp-ROI
-  ( 4 conds ) vector of estimated HRF amplitudes, in percent signal change units.
+  As above, but for the localiser data.